-Many plantations, like the Lockhart Plantation in Indian has very mature plants, some of which are over 30-40 years old, which gives the tea a very exquisite tastes.
+Many plantations, like the Lockhart Plantation in India, has very mature plants, some of which are over 30-40 years old, which gives the tea very exquisite tastes.
 The younger the plant, the less desired is the tea, so time also plays an important role in the development of the tea.

 Tea is then processed

 Once your tea plants are grown and harvested the leaves are now processed.
 First, the tea is dried out, and this oxidation and length of time left to oxidise creates the various types of tea.
 The more oxidized your tea, the darker it is and this would usually be sold as a black tea.
 If the tea has a shorter time oxidising, resulting in the leaves remaining more green, then it is sold as white tea.

 What is tea oxidation?
 It is the chemical reactions that cause the tea leaves to break down, a little like composting.
 As they break down natural flavours change and it creates a different tea.

 This process is commonly used for white, oolong and green teas.
 As the leaves are left to dry, heated air is pushed over to keep the room temperature to a constant heated level.
 This reduces water content in the leaves, causing them to wither up.

 The tea leaves are now rolled to further release flavour, oils and break down the structure of the leaf.
 This process was done by hand, but now modern machines make the process much faster.